 This will obviously change based on what you plan on doing, but as a general rule of thumb, here are a few things you should pack regardless of what you plan on doing.

-- Water Bottle – You’ll spend long days out and will need to hydrate
+- Water Bottle – These are our favorites for travel.
+You’ll spend long days out and will need to hydrate

 - Bear Spray – You are in Grizzly country!
 Whether you’re walking to the bathroom or going for a long hike, you should always be prepared with spray and a bell.